 WATER - for business and the community

-has senior water rights on the Colorado River.
+The Yuma region has senior water rights on the Colorado River.
 According to the Hydrologic Study: Availability of Water for Adequate Water Supply Designation (November 30, 2010), the city of San Luis, Arizona (directly on the border) has sufficient groundwater to provide a 100-year water supply for current and future uses in the San Luis area.

 International Business Incubator

-The city of San Luis recently opened the 20,000-square-foot San Luis Business Incubator designed for start-up of small manufacturing businesses.
+The city of San Luis recently opened the 20,000-square-foot San Luis Business Incubator designed for the start-up of small manufacturing businesses.
 The city received a $2.1 million U.S. Economic Development Administration grant coupled with funds from the Community Development Block Grant program to build the incubator.

 Multimodal Transportation Plan